caddyserver/caddy/README.md

 To host multiple sites and do more with the Caddyfile, please see the [Caddyfile documentation](https://caddyserver.com/docs/caddyfile).

-Note that production sites (not localhost) are served over [HTTPS by default](https://caddyserver.com/docs/automatic-https).
+Note that production sites are served over
+[HTTPS by default](https://caddyserver.com/docs/automatic-https).

 Caddy has a command line interface.
 Run `caddy -h` to view basic help or see